improved retrieval workflow v01#

 • start_retrieve_watcher.sh

 Both start_* scripts check some preconditions and, then, submit their respective work-horse-script as a SLURM job.
 The work-horse-scripts will submit themselves again delayed when they finish.
 They write logging information into log files recall.log and retrieve.log and their SLURM logs are in a subfolder logs.
-These scripts cannot start when slk_helpers gfbt -wf1 <...> has not been previously run in the same local folder from which these scripts are started because these scripts need files created by gfbt.
-A central required file is config.sh but there are more required files.
+The two scripts operate on file lists and require a config file which have to be stored in the directory in which they are started.
+These file lists and config file (config.sh) are generated by slk_helpers init_watchers.
+Hence, the latter commad has to be run once before the watcher scripts can be started.

-The general idea of the workflow is that one recall is run per tape but only one retrieval is run for all files.
+The general idea of the new workflow is that one recall is run per tape but only one retrieval is run for all files.
+Both processes are separated into to self-resubmitting SLURM jobs:

 Why one recall per tape?#